sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Content Element:

-: Content elements constitute the payload data (content) transfered via statements subjects emitted by providers of information.
-Every content element subject includes a specific content subject and a corresponding content metadata subject.
+: Content elements constitute the payload data (content) transfered via statement Subjects emitted by providers of information.
+Every content element Subject includes a specific content Subject and a corresponding content metadata Subject.

 Content Metadata:

-: Data about content subjects.
-Every content-element includes a content metadata subject.
-The subject can include any information element that can annotate the content transefered.
-Examples include time stamps or data provenance subjects.
+: Data about content Subjects.
+Every content-element includes a content metadata Subject.
+The Subject can include any information element that can annotate the content transefered.
+Examples include time stamps or data provenance Subjects.

 Control Plane: